vincentntang/vincentntang.com/content/posts/20220409-tenacity-and-life-lessons/index.md

 It wasn't until I was about to graduate in 2013 that things changed.
 Around this time I started to stop playing as frequently, but still uploading content once a week.

 I'd still get comments every so often.
-One comment shaped who I am today. **This is the 1% of opinions I am talking about, if you throw enough feelers out there someone will really connect to you**
+One comment shaped who I am today. **This is the 1% of opinions I am talking about.
+If you throw enough feelers out there, someone will really connect to you**

 Youtube deleted the comment since then, but this is how it went